rmrt1n/advent-of-code/writeups/day06.md

 With this added border, we only have to check if the current tile is `*`, instead of doing an index check like `x >= 0 && y >= 0 && x < N && y < N`.
 It results in less instructions and IMO the resulting code is simpler.

-Another point is that we're parsing the tiles into the `obstacle`, `path`, `exit`, and `visited` variables instead of just using the `.`, `#`, '*' characters.
+Another point is that we're parsing the tiles into the `obstacle`, `path`, `exit`, and `visited` variables instead of just using the `.`, `#`, `*` characters.
 A benefit of this is that the verbs encode meaning so that we don't have to remember what `.` stands for, but the main reason for this will become apparent in part two, so bear with me until then.
 It's hard to explain without the context needed that will be given in part two.

 We're also keeping track of the positions as a `[2]i16` instead of other unsigned integer types.
-If you've done some leetcode before, you might be familiar with this kind of code:
+If you've done some LeetCode before, you might be familiar with this kind of code:

 ```python
 # This is python code.